How To Run Android APK Files in Windows 10

 - Log in using your Google account and set up a profile.

-- Load apps, play games and whatever through the Play Store.
+- Load apps, play games, and whatever you want to do through the Play Store.

-Once up and running BlueStacks looks like any Android tablet.
-It has the usual Android front end, menus and more.
+Once up and running, BlueStacks looks like any Android tablet.
+It has the usual Android front end, menus, and more.
 You just control it with a mouse or touch if you have a touchscreen.
 The rest looks and feels just like Android.
-It does like notifying you of every possible thing though which you might find annoying.
-Other than that, it is a very good emulator that mimics an Android device very credibly indeed.

-Setting ARC Welder up to run APK files in Windows 10
+Using ARC Welder to run APK files in Windows 10

-ARC Welder is a Chrome extension that allows you to run APK files within the browser.
-It is by far the easiest way to run APK files.
+Chrome has an extension called ARC Welder that allows you to run APK files within the browser.
+It’s by far the easiest way to run APK files.
 The benefit is that you can run it on any device that can run Chrome.
-The downside is that it is still a little buggy and doesn’t work as flawlessly as the previous two methods.
+The downside is that it’s still a little buggy and doesn’t work as smoothly as the previous two methods.
 However, it has its merits.

 - Download and install the ARC Welder extension.